Lake Innes Nature Reserve

 - For more information and to book a tour (bookings are essential), contact Port Macquarie Visitor Information Centre on 1300 303 155 (within Australia only) or (02) 6581 8000.

-Innes Ruins is an important remnant of early settlement days on the north coast of NSW.
+Innes Ruins has a charming setting looking over Lake Innes and is an important remnant of early settlement days on the north coast of NSW.
 Built by Major Archibald Clunes Innes, it contains rich history about the settlement of NSW, convict labour and the culture of the 1800s.
-As an added bonus, it has a very charming setting looking over Lake Innes.

 Today, the ruins are classified by the National Trust of Australia (NSW) and guided tours can be booked through the Port Macquarie Information Centre.
 Access to the site is by guided tour only.
 If you have an interest in Australian history, you definitely shouldn’t miss the chance to take a guided tour of this fascinating site, which is suitable for visitors of all ages.